 As we have seen, the Ramsey number of an $n$-vertex graph can vary between linear and exponential in $n$.
 A natural question is thus to ask which values (between $n$ and~$R(K_n)$) can be attained as the Ramsey number of some $n$-vertex graph.
 The aim of this note is to study this question, and, in particular, to determine which functions~$f:\mathbb N\to\mathbb N$, with $n\le f(n)\le R(K_n)$ for all $n\in\mathbb N$, are the rate of growth of the Ramsey numbers of some sequence of $n$-vertex graphs.

 It is natural here to restrict our analysis to connected graphs.
-Note that after adding~$n-r$ isolated vertices to an $r$-vertex graph~$H$, we end with an~$n$-vertex graph~$H$ satisfying~$R(H')=\max\{n, R(H) \}$.
-This means that we can obtain values for the Ramsey number of $n$-vertex graphs which in essence correspond to the Ramsey number of $r$-vertex graphs; restricting to connected graphs rules out such constructions.
-Our first result is that every function can be attained as the rate of growth of some sequence of graphs, up to a multiplicative factor.
+Note that after adding~$n-r$ isolated vertices to an $r$-vertex graph~$H$, we obtain an~$n$-vertex graph~$H'$ satisfying~$R(H')=\max\{n, R(H) \}$.
+This means that we can obtain values for the Ramsey numbers of $n$-vertex graphs which in essence correspond to the Ramsey numbers of $r$-vertex graphs; restricting to connected graphs rules out such constructions.
+Our first result is that every function, between the appropriate bounds, can be attained as the rate of growth of some sequence of graphs, up to a multiplicative factor.